Financial arrangements of a foster carer

 Legal advice

 Foster carers can be held liable for injury to the fostered child.
 In extreme circumstances, they may require legal representation, for instance, if allegations result in charges being laid against them.
-We subscribe to the Fostering Network on behalf of all foster carers, and this entitles them to receive free legal advice.
+We subscribe to The Fostering Network on behalf of all foster carers, and this entitles them to receive free legal advice.
 They may also benefit from the Fostering Network’s legal expenses scheme, which pays costs incurred as a result of any criminal prosecution brought against an individual or family member whilst acting as a foster carer.
 Civil claims are not generally covered by the policy.

 Household Insurance

 It is the foster carer's responsibility to inform their home insurance provider that they are fostering and to ensure that they have a policy that covers both accidental and malicious damage caused by a young person within their home.
 The Fostering Network provides information on providers who offer specific foster care insurance.
-We do not provide insurance against risks associated with the placement of young people in carers’ households and the council will not be held responsible or liable for any loss, damage, or injury resulting from the placement.
+We do not provide insurance against risks associated with “fostering” of young people in carers’ households and the council will not be held responsible or liable for any loss, damage, or injury resulting from the placement.

 Car Insurance